dandgerson/async-pattern/README.md

 Why did I create this rep?

 - helping restore the context of the subject as soon as possible.
-This is especialy important when you need to multitask
+This is especially important when you need to multitask
 - allows got access it in variety places with different gadgets
 - allows observing the entire structure of the subject
 - make this road-map able helps other